All Episodes

 It's about whether or not the Democratic Party is going to exclude two states from its nominating convention, and it's about whether the Democratic Party is going to be true to its principles of making sure that every vote is counted.

-I just love folks.
+I just love, folks.

 I just love this.

-not only does Operation Chaos keep her alive, but now this program is providing them the ammo and the talking points, keeping them alive.
+Not only does Operation Chaos keep her alive, but now this program is providing them the ammo and the talking points, keeping them alive.

-Let's go back to uh February 18th.
+Let's go back to February 18th, me on this program.

-I was thinking, well, all of these women on TV, wherever they are, even those who may not particularly be for her now.
+I was thinking, well, all of these women on TV, wherever they are, even those who may not particularly be for her now, I wouldn't be surprised if that happens, that all of a sudden there becomes a similarity in the coverage.

 A woman lost.